sous-chefs/ntp/README.md

   - String, the installation name of the Visual Studio C++ Runtimes file.
   - Default, "Microsoft Visual C++ 2008 Redistributable - x86 9.0.21022"
   - Windows platform only

+* ntp['sync_hw_clock']
+  - Boolean, determines if the ntpdate command is issued to sync the hardware clock
+  - Default, false
+  - Not applicable for Windows nodes

 Usage